 Toyota supplemented its appeal by filing a letter reiterating its statement from its appeal that the noncompliant vehicles have two LATCH positions in the rear seats, leaving only the front passenger seat with no LATCH system.
-The company also explains in the letter its views on the legality of removing the on-off switch.
+The company also explains in the letter Start Printed Page 36877its views on the legality of removing the on-off switch.

 NHTSA notes that the possible remedy a manufacturer may choose to address a particular noncompliance is not a determining factor in NHTSA's decision on whether that noncompliance is inconsequential to safety.
 Accordingly, this decision does not address the remedy that Toyota may choose to address this noncompliance.
 To do so here would be premature.